 Between our four Vermont locations, the Danform Team sells thousands of pairs of Birkenstocks each year.
 Many people are looking for functional and supportive summer footwear, while a good amount are fighting the effects of chronic foot pain like plantar fasciitis.
 Luckily Birkenstock makes some of the finest all-purpose, “orthotic” footwear options available, period.

 Choosing new "Birks," it's all about personal style and fit.
 Do you want closed toe or something free and easy?
 And, just as some feet are wider or longer than others, some feet prefer a “soft footbed” while others the more firm “classic footbed.”
 Neither footbed is better than the other, it simply comes down to fitting and personal preference.
 That is why we recommend visiting a Danform Shoes Location to get a personal fitting and to speak with our trained staff.

 The Arizona is probably the most recognizable sandal that Birkenstock makes, yet once you are familiar with the signature cork footbed, you'll be spotting many of the colorful variations and styles available today.
 If you like the freedom of a slip-on but want a little more toe protection, the Buckley delivers on all fronts.

 While Birkenstock isn't always counted among dressier brands, their sleek options for women expand every season.
 A pair of Mayari's easily blends with the professional end of your wardrobe by combining optimum grip and comfort with a light and svelte appearance.
 The sister Papillio line has flattering wedge styles that cross over from casual to chic.
-Both models feature the added bonus of a bunion concealing criss-cross forefront.
+Both models feature the added bonus of bunion concealing straps.

 Breaking In Your New "Birks"